 This new version of the popular Chase Freedom Card (no longer offered) now offers valuable permanent bonus categories on top of it’s 5% quarterly bonuses.

 Earn a $200 bonus after spending $500 on purchases within first three months of account opening.
+You also receive 5% back at gas stations, for up to $6,000 spent in your account’s first year.

 Earn 5% cash back in merchant categories that change each quarter (up to $1,500 per quarter), and 5% cash back on travel when purchased through Chase Ultimate Rewards.